A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Empirical Study

-Regarding the joint loss of the GFC study, Realized-T-M-GARCH-tG is again the best ranked model with the smallest average loss produced, on both 1\% and 2.5\% quantile levels.
-The second best performing model is Realized-GARCH-t.
-Comparing models with and without high frequency information, the performance of Realized-T-M-GARCH-tG and Realized-GARCH-tG is clearly favoured.
+Regarding the joint loss in the GFC study as in Table \ref{t:veloss_gfc}, the proposed Realized-D-T-GARCH-tG and Realized-T-M-GARCH-tG are again the best ranked model and the model with the smallest average loss respectively, on both 1\% and 2.5\% probability levels.
+Comparing models with and without the high frequency information, the performance of Realized-GARCH type models are clearly preferred.

-With respect to the joint loss values produced with longer forecasting horizon, on the 1\% quantile level the preferred model with the smallest average loss and best rank is Realized-GARCH-tG, which is closely followed by the Realized-T-M-GARCH-tG framework.
-With $\alpha= 2.5\%$ which is a less extreme quantile level than 1\%, Realized-T-M-GARCH-tG generates competitive results compared to Realized-GARCH-tG, with both models ranked as 2.67.
-The joint loss values of two models are very close as well, 4244.0 and 4242.5 respectively.
-The best ranked model is GJR-GARCH-t-HS (2.00).
+With respect to the joint loss values produced over the longer forecasting horizon as in Table \ref{t:veloss}, on both the 1\% and 2.\% probability levels the preferred model with the smallest average loss and best rank is Realized-T-GARCH-tG which is closely followed by Realized-D-T-GARCH-tG.

-Overall, the joint loss results lend further support on the usefulness of the proposed Realized-T-M-GARCH framework.
-The model produces competitive results, comparing to the competing models, for both forecasting studies and both quantile levels.
-Especially, for the highly volatile GFC period, the Realized-T-M-GARCH framework is clearly preferred, with potential reasons as discussed when presenting Figure \ref{es_forecast_plot} and \ref{jonit_loss_plot}.
+Overall, the joint loss results lend further support to the usefulness of the proposed Realized-T-M-GARCH and Realized-D-T-GARCH in risk forecasting.
+Both models produce competitive results, when compared to the other competing models, for both forecasting studies and both probability levels.
+In particular, for the highly volatile GFC period the Realized-T-M-GARCH and Realized-D-T-GARCH produce preferred loss results comparing to the Realized-GARCH and Realized-T-GARCH, with potential reasons for the better performance presented in Figure \ref{jonit_loss_plot}.